The Seeking Balance Story

 I’m the Founder and Director of Seeking Balance International.

-I’m a vestibular audiologist, registered senior yoga teacher, mindfulness educator and neuroplasticity therapist.
+I’m a vestibular audiologist, registered senior yoga teacher, neuroplasticity therapist and author.

-What this means is that I help you rewire and retrain your body so that you can feel at ease.
+What this means is that I help you rewire your body connection so that you can feel authentic in yourself and at ease.

-Through private therapy and world-class in-home therapy support programs, I teach you how to recover your sensory system and feel normal again.
-You can do it from home.
-Read my manifesto.
+I invite you to become your own expert, discover recovery of your sensory system, and feel normal again.
+You can do it in your own time, from home.

 The back story

-My vertigo and tinnitus career started at The University of Melbourne, including working at its world-class Vestibular Clinic from 2008 – 2014, with a team of elite medical specialists.
+My vertigo and tinnitus career started at The University of Melbourne, where I worked at the Vestibular Clinic from 2008 – 2014, with a team of elite medical specialists.

 So why did I leave?